allenai/open-mds/scripts/slurm/README.md

   "0.1"
 ```

-would submit the `"addition"` perturbation experiment with the `"random"` strategy, perturbing 10% of the input documents, and save the results to `"./output/results/multinews/primera/peturbations/random/addition/0.1"`.
+would submit a job evaluating the [PRIMERA](https://arxiv.org/abs/2110.08499) model on the [Multi-News](https://aclanthology.org/P19-1102/) dataset, subject to the `"addition"` perturbation experiment with the `"random"` strategy (perturbing 10% of the input documents) and save the results to `"./output/results/multinews/primera/peturbations/random/addition/0.1"`.

 ### [`submit_perturb.sh`](submit_perturb.sh)